techidaily/site-win11/source/_posts/navigating-through-install-failed-messages-on-discord.md

 ![windows 11 startup settings safe mode](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/12/windows-11-startup-settings-safe-mode.jpg)

  There are numerous ways to enter safe mode in Windows.
-You can do so with any of the methods in our guide for[how to enter safe mode on Windows](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
+You can do so with any of the methods in our guide for [how to enter safe mode on Windows](https://www.makeuseof.com/windows-11-boot-safe-mode/) .
 Select the**Enable Safe Mode with Networking** option on the Startup Settings menu.
 Then download Discord again and try installing it in safe mode.

 ## Get Chatting Again in Discord for Windows